-Most U.S. states require a business to collect and remit sales and use taxes even if it has only economic, and no physical, presence.
-Remote sellers, software licensors, and other businesses that provide services or deliver their products to customers from a remote location must comply with state and local taxes.
+Most U.S. states require a business to collect and remit sales and use taxes even if it has only economic, not physical, presence.
+Remote sellers, software licensors, and other businesses that provide services or deliver their products to customers from remote locations must comply with state and local taxes.

 Left unchecked, those state and local tax obligations - and the corresponding potential liability for tax, interest, and penalties - will grow.
-Moreover, neglecting your sales and use tax obligations could result in a lost opportunity to pass the sales and use tax burden to customers as intended by state tax laws.
+Moreover, neglecting your sales and use tax obligations could result in a lost opportunity to pass the tax burden to customers as intended by state tax laws.

-A company could very well experience material sales and use tax obligations resulting from a sale, even though the transaction or reorganization is tax free for federal income tax purposes.
-To avoid any material issues, several steps should be taken:
+A company could very well experience material sales and use tax obligations resulting from a sale even though the transaction or reorganization is tax free for federal income tax purposes.
+To avoid any material issues, the following steps should be taken:

 - Determine nexus and filing obligations;

 - Evaluate product and service taxability;

 - Quantify potential tax exposure;

 - Mitigate and disclose historical tax liabilities;

-- Consider implementing a sales tax system; and
+- · Consider implementing a sales tax system; and

 - Maintain sales tax compliance.